 What is a UFO?

 Unidentified flying objects (UFOs) are not new.
 The first alleged UFO sighting in the United States dates back to the 1890s!
-Since that time there have been many, many reported sightings from Washington to Maine and New Mexico to Indiana, with places in between, as well.
+Since that time, there have been many, many reported sightings from Washington to Maine and New Mexico to Indiana, with places in between, as well.

-A Gallup poll taken in 2021 found that four out of ten Americans believe that UFOs are alien spacecrafts from other planets.
-Recent sentiment seems to indicate that number is rising—especially given the latest news.
+A Gallup poll taken in 2021 found that four out of ten Americans believe that UFOs are alien spacecraft from other planets.
+Recent sentiment seems to indicate that the number is rising—especially given the latest news.
 No matter what your position may be, there are UFO sighting locations throughout the USA.
 Here are just two places to consider adding to your next RV trip.

 Roswell, New Mexico